ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 probability of determining the "true" Client is higher the smaller these sets become.

-In practice, there are a number of ways in which the size of anonymity sets may be reduced or partitioned, though they all center around the concept of consistency.
+In practice, there is a number of ways in which the size of anonymity sets may be reduced or partitioned, though they all center around the concept of consistency.
 In particular, by definition, all Clients in an anonymity set share a consistent view of information needed to run the issuance and